SiHaoShen/Improving-Deep-Neural-Networks/Readme.md

 This repository is the summaries of the project Improving Deep Neural Networks on [DeepLearning.ai](https://deeplearning.ai) specialization courses.

 ## Improving Deep Neural Networks

+### Review of the whole Project and Course

+> This course will teach you the "magic" of getting deep learning to work well.
+Rather than the deep learning process being a black box, you will understand what drives performance, and be able to more systematically get good results.
+You will also learn TensorFlow.
+>
+> After 3 weeks, you will:
+> - Understand industry best-practices for building deep learning applications.
+> - Be able to effectively use the common neural network "tricks", including initialization, L2 and dropout regularization, Batch normalization, gradient checking,
+> - Be able to implement and apply a variety of optimization algorithms, such as mini-batch gradient descent, Momentum, RMSprop and Adam, and check for their convergence.
+> - Understand new best-practices for the deep learning era of how to set up train/dev/test sets and analyze bias/variance
+> - Be able to implement a neural network in TensorFlow.

 ### Initialization